ponylang/rfcs/text/0000-tcp-backpressure.md

 ## Allow notifier to participate in "muting"

 We could still allow the notifier to participate in "muting" by asking it if it is ready to receive more data.
-At each point where we currently check _muted, we could also call a new method `ready_to_receive` on the notifier that if it returned `false` would have the same impact as `_muted` being `true`.
+At each point where we currently check `_muted`, we could also call a new method `ready_to_receive` on the notifier that if it returned `false` would have the same impact as `_muted` being `true`.
 This has a decent amount of overhead per check and as such, I think shouldn't be pursued into such time as someone reports a need for it.
 This is what we are doing in our custom Sendence `net` code but its part of a larger customization.
 Given the changes in this RFC, I don't think it makes sense at this time but could becomes something worth considering as other changes happen in Pony.

 ## Future alternatives